Updated September 23, 2020

 Travel increases your chance of getting and spreading COVID-19.
 Staying home is the best way to protect yourself and others from COVID-19.
 Depending on your unique circumstances, you may choose to delay or cancel your plans.
-If you are arriving in Livingston County, Michigan from another location, please plan to self-quarantine for 14 days upon arrival.
+If you are arriving in Livingston County, Michigan after traveling internationally, please plan to self-quarantine for 14 days upon arrival.
 Don’t travel if you are sick or if you have been around someone with COVID-19 in the past 14 days.
 For the most up to date travel information, view travel alerts through the CDC

 Resources for More Information